ramellose/manta/README.md

 # manta

 Microbial association network clustering algorithm.
-Version 0.1.0.
+Version 0.2.0.

 [![Build Status](https://travis-ci.com/ramellose/manta.svg?token=9mhqeTh13MErxyrk5zR8&branch=master)](https://travis-ci.com/ramellose/manta)

 This toolbox is aimed at weighted & undirected microbial networks.
-It uses a diffusion-based proccess to carry out network clustering & centrality calculations.
+It uses a diffusion-based proccess to carry out network clustering..
 Moreover, it can generate a Cytoscape-compatible layout that places taxonomically similar & structurally similar nodes closer together.
 Contact the author at lisa.rottjers (at) kuleuven.be.
 Your feedback is much appreciated!
 This version is still in early alpha and has been tested for Python 3.6.